cdapio/cdap-apps/MovieRecommender/README.rst

 Run the ``RecommendationBuilder`` Spark Program::

-  $ cdap-cli.sh start spark MovieRecommender.RecommendationBuilder
+  $ cdap cli start spark MovieRecommender.RecommendationBuilder

 The Spark program may take a couple of minutes to complete.
 You can check if it is complete by its status (once done, it becomes STOPPED)::

-  $ cdap-cli.sh get spark status MovieRecommender.RecommendationBuilder
+  $ cdap cli get spark status MovieRecommender.RecommendationBuilder

 Once the Spark program is complete, you can query the ``MovieRecommenderService`` for recommendations::

-  $ cdap-cli.sh call service MovieRecommender.MovieRecommenderService GET 'recommend/1'
+  $ cdap cli call service MovieRecommender.MovieRecommenderService GET 'recommend/1'

 This will return a JSON response of rated and recommended movies::